Healthy Homes Assessment Pakipaki

 Pakipaki Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Pakipaki and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Pakipaki and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standard that apply or will be in force during the tenure of their rental properties.
+• Landlords and property managers must keep records that prove the compliance with each Healthy Homes Standards that apply or will apply to your rental home.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes